dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 28. Convert values to boolean when checking for truthiness

-When checking for truthiness, convert the value to boolean if the expression signature doesn't make sense.
+When checking for truthiness, convert the value to a boolean if the expression signature doesn't make sense.

 ```js
 const hasToRemoveItem = !!target.closest(".remove-item-btn");